pycom/pydocs/README.md

 # Workflow

+- Make PR using Master branch
-- make you clean commits on Master
+- PR get merged on master
 - Then merge publish with master